A Winter Wonderland Can Mean Winter Woes For Your Home

 Are Ice Dams Bad?

-Ice dams may look pretty, but in fact, they’re very dangerous to your home.
+Ice dams may look pretty on the exterior of your house, but in fact, they’re very dangerous to your home.
 From wet, damaged insulation to sagging ceilings and walls to damaged gutters and shingles, ice dams can wreak havoc on your home.

 Ice Dam Removal